Chukwuemeka971/uk-business-portal-data-pipeline/README.md

   AND email IS NOT NULL;
 ```

-Additional SQL queries are available in:
+Additional business-focused SQL queries are available in:

 ```text
 sql/client_queries.sql